astronomer/astro-sdk/aep/AEP-3-dag-generator.md

 * Requires DAG creation via SQL files prior to creating the Airflow DAG to determine the right order of `aql.transform` statements
 * DAG can become very huge as it contains the raw SQL content to execute
+* The DAG must be regenerated regularly (before runs and deployments)

 ### Option 2: Static Task generation using `aql.transform_file` with file path